gpdm/tinycore-targetdisplaymode/README.md

    1:       Microsoft Basic Data TINYCORE                2.1 GB     disk3s1
 ```

-That's totally fine, though it has a to be paid attention to for the boot procedure as outlined later on.
+That's totally fine, the boot loader will take care for these different partition layouts.

 ### Example of files contained on the USB drive